danielmanfred/react-bootstrap/README.md

-# Basic Responsive Web App Exapmle.
+# Basic Responsive Web App Example.

 ## Resources used in development